Sarves14/PHR-CPABE/README.md

   3.2 mp_server

-    3.2.1 - Run this module in a cloud platform.For debugging purpose run this on local machine.port is 3000.
+    3.2.1 - Run this module in a cloud platform.For debugging purpose run this on local machine.Port is 3000.
     3.2.2 - Accepts the encrypted records from patient side and put that in mongodb databse.
     3.2.3 - Policy manager maintains all the policies provided by all the patients.
     3.2.4 - When medical worker request for particular patient returns the particular